Mother Knows Best! Rounding Up 10 of Broadway's Most Iconic Moms

 "Send a dozen to your mother.
 Tomorrow's Mother's Day.
 You can never replace her with another.
 No matter what they say!"
 The archetypal mother is a figure that appears without fail in literature, films, music, and, of course, drama.
 She crosses cultural divides by embodying good and evil, generosity and selfishness, nurturing and stoicism all at once.
 And like a great musical number, she is often the propeller of the plot.

-Mother's Day is approaching, and in honor of the bug day, we've rounded up 10 of Broadway's most iconic moms!
+Mother's Day is approaching, and in honor of the big day, we've rounded up 10 of Broadway's most iconic moms!

 This feature is brought to you by Blue Nile.
 Looking for the perfect way to send your love?
 Blue Nile has curated a collection of beautiful gifts for mom, grandma, sister and all of the wonderful mothers you know.
 Enjoy up to 50% off fine jewelry for mom HERE!